Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 By the end of this, students should be able to:

-- Install new javascript libraries using bower
-- Render javascript objects dyanmically using handlebars
+- Render javascript objects in html using handlebars
 - Use the Bootstrap grid system to make a responsive page
 - Create a visually appealing header using bootstrap styles
 - Consult the bootstrap documenation for additional styling